What's the difference between InterExchange, SWAP, and International Experience Canada (IEC)?

 How much will I earn in Canada?

-The minimum wage in Canada depends on the province and generally ranges from $10.20 to $12.50 CAD per hour (with higher pay more often in northern Canada).
-Service employees (those working in restaurants, bars, etc.) are usually paid lower than minimum wage as tips complete their wages.
+The minimum wage in Canada depends on the province and generally ranges from $10.20 to $12.50 CAD per hour, with higher pay more often in northern Canada.
+Service employees - those working in restaurants and bars, for instance - are usually paid lower than minimum wage as tips complete their wages.
 Generally, Canadians tip 15% or more.
 Most ski resorts pay close to the minimum wage unless participants are hired for supervising roles.
 Office wages may be higher than minimum wage.
-The highest wages tend to be in construction and labor - particularly in Alberta where workers are needed year round.
+The highest wages tend to be in construction and labor - particularly in Alberta where workers are needed year-round.

 Can I leave Canada and re-enter?